 Privacy, Defamation and Freedom of Information

 Technology advances are making it possible to process ever increasing volumes of data – “Big Data” is becoming an industry in its own right, enabling services that have never previously been possible.
 At the same time, individuals are increasingly aware of, and concerned about, the ways in which information about them is used and concepts such as the “Right to be Forgotten” are appearing.
-Consequently, this is an area in which lawmakers are keen to create and adapt legislation to ensure that it remains relevant in the modern world – in particular, the General Data Protection Regulation (GDPR) comes into force in May 2018.
+Consequently, this is an area in which lawmakers are keen to create and adapt legislation to ensure that it remains relevant in the modern world – in particular, the General Data Protection Regulation (GDPR).

 We have also assisted both public bodies and their suppliers with responses to requests under the Freedom of Information Act 2000.

 We advise on all manner of defamation issues, but have particular experience of defending web “publishers” of user generated content from claims that they are liable for the publication of such content.

 If you're having issues with privacy on the web, our internet and online solicitors are happy to assist with any issues regarding websites and online materials that you may have.

 If you would like a free initial chat with our team, please contact us on 020 7234 0200.